The Round Barns of Vernon County

 Historians and descendants alike describe Shivers and his anomalous early 20th century community with a common idea: people all got along and helped each other survive.

-David Macasaet is a native of Viroqua, Wisconsin and is a UW-Madison alumnus (BA History'97).
-He received his MFA in Media Arts from the University of Montana-Missoula where he focused on integrating art and neighborhood revitalization.
-David's narrative work has screened around the U.S. at festivals such as the Kansas City Film Festival, Twin Cities Underground, Rawstock Film Festival, and Hatch.
+David Macasaet is a native of Viroqua, WI and works at UW-Madison as a Senior Instructional Technology Consultant, specializing in media production and blended & online course design.
+His narrative work has screened across the U.S. at festivals such as the Kansas City Film Festival, Twin Cities Underground, the D.C.
+Asian American Film Festival, Hatch, and RawStock.

 Shahin Izadi is documentary and narrative filmmaker currently pursuing his MFA in Film and Media Arts at Temple University in Philadelphia.